New - contact us to reserve your place!

 Within the château, ancient integrity is intact in halls, salons and stairways, enlivened by a brilliantly eclectic decorative approach.
 Classical portraits hang near Indian textiles and drapes, African art crops up in the least expected places and, in the corridor, there’s a life-sized mannequin of crooner Charles Trenet.
 Flowers are ubiquitous and outside a fine terrace overlooks gardens of mature trees and a nicely hidden pool.
 Now the hotel is owned and managed warmly by affable Frédéric Lhermie and his mother who rescued the place from virtual ruin in 2002.

-The beautifully designed bedrooms are mostly in the chateau itself, but there are an additional five bedrooms in a 17th century Provencal house across the road.
+The beautifully designed bedrooms are mostly in the chateau itself, but there are an additional six bedrooms in a 17th century Provencal house across the road.
 All rooms are different - light, spacious, uncluttered yet comfortable, with modern bathrooms, some with roll top tubs.
 The rooms are enlivened by both light colours and interesting decorative flourishes, including period furniture and 1920s statuettes.

 To see more photographs and for more information about Château de Mazan, please click here to visit their website.